mvaganov/CmdLineAsteroids/notes.md

 AABB.cs, with cartesian plane + grid diagram in small window

 `voice`
-A box can be described with two Vec2 structures, bounded by edges aligned on the x and y axis.
-We call this an Axis Aligned Bounding Box or AABB.
+A box can be described with two `Vec2` structures, bounded by edges aligned on the x and y axis.
+We call this an Axis Aligned Bounding Box or `AABB`.
 This is a simple description of space in a simulation, and it is used for many kinds of clalculations.

 `scene`